Specctr/specctrPsHtml/README.md

 Installing zxp steps:
 - Clicking on the zxp will installed it via Extension Manager.
-- A menu item will appear in the Window>Extensions>Specctr-Pro.
+- A menu item will appear in the Window>Extensions>Specctr-Lite.
 On clicking this menu-item, panel will appear.

 Tools and IDE used:
 - Eclipese 3.6 or later.